What We Believe

 Salvation (By Grace Through Faith)

-Salvation is a free gift from God, given by grace and received through faith in Jesus Christ.
-It is not earned by good works or religious practices.
-Therefore, humans are incapable of saving themselves.
-Through faith in Jesus, believers are forgiven, reconciled to God, and receive eternal life.
+Salvation is a free gift from God, given by grace and received through faith in Jesus Christ alone.
+It cannot be earned through good works or religious effort.
+Through faith in Christ, believers are forgiven, reconciled to God, and granted eternal life.

 Ephesians 2:8–9 | Romans 10:9

-The Church is the global and local body of believers, called to worship, serve, and spread the Gospel.
-Church is not a building—it’s a community of believers.
-We are called to support, disciple, and encourage one another.
+The Church is the global and local body of believers, called to worship God, grow in faith, serve others, and proclaim the Gospel.
+The Church is not a building but a people united in Christ, committed to discipleship, mutual encouragement, and faithful witness to the world.

 1 Corinthians 12:27

-Jesus rose from the dead on the third day, proving His divinity and securing victory over sin and death.
-The resurrection is the foundation of Christian faith.
-It guarantees that believers will also be resurrected and have eternal life.
+Jesus Christ rose bodily from the dead on the third day, confirming His divinity and securing victory over sin and death.
+The resurrection is foundational to the Christian faith and assures believers of their future resurrection and eternal life with God.

 1 Corinthians 15:17 | Romans 6:9

-Those who accept Christ will spend eternity with God in Heaven, while those who reject Him will face eternal separation.
-Eternal life is the believer’s hope.
-Judgment is real, but God desires that none should perish.
+Those who place their faith in Jesus Christ will spend eternity with God in Heaven, while those who reject Him will face eternal separation from God.
+Eternal life is the hope of every believer.
+Judgment is real, yet God desires that none should perish but that all would come to repentance.

 John 14:2–3 | Matthew 25:46